This article will explain many of the reasons why your toddler’s sleep routine may have recently changed.

 Why Does My 2 year Old Not Sleep?
+(Toddler Sleep Regression)

-When an infant reaches toddlerhood, there’s a whole new wave of challenges to deal with, including toddler sleep regression.
+When an infant reaches toddlerhood, there’s a whole new wave of challenges to deal with.

 Kids in the 18 to 24-month range often go through a period of change in which their sleeping patterns get funky.

 What is a sleep regression?

 A sleep regression is a very obnoxious period of time where your baby (or child), who had been sleeping normally and consistently on a schedule, suddenly stops sleeping.

 Some examples of things a child might do during a sleep regression: